pjreddie/darknet/README.md

 * darknet-cpp supports OpenCV3.
 Tested on Ubuntu 16.04 and windows, with CUDA 8.x

-* Note: darknet-cpp requires a C++11 compiler for arapaho builds.
+* Note: darknet-cpp requires a C++11 compiler for darknet-cpp, and arapaho builds.

 **Usage**